 Lie on your back with your feet hip-width distance apart.
 Draw your heels to your buttocks and keep your feet flat on the floor.
-Thrust or lift your tailbone up toward the sky.
+Lift your tailbone up toward the sky.
 Interlace your fingers underneath you as you press your shoulders deeper into the ground.

 Viparita Karani (Legs-up-the-Wall Pose)

-If you’re on your feet all day or you have varicose veins, this sleep pose will be your new favorite!
+If you’re on your feet all day or you have varicose veins, this relaxing pose will be your new favorite!
 Lie on your back with your feet facing a wall.
-Lift your legs up and start inching your buttocks toward the wall until they’re touching it, and your legs are straight up against it.
-Hold for up to one minute.
+Lift your legs up the wall and start inching your buttocks toward it until they’re touching, and your legs are straight up against it.
+Hold for one minute.

 Restorative Poses if You Cannot Sleep